sancarlim/decentralizedAI_dermatology/README.md

 ```

 #### Custom Strategies
 The _Strategy_ abstraction provides a method called _evaluate_ that can direcly be used to evaluate the current global model parameters.
-The current server implementation calls _evaluate_ after parameter aggregation and before federated evaluation (see next paragraph).
+The current server implementation calls _evaluate_ after parameter aggregation and before federated evaluation (see next section).

 #### Federated Evaluation

-Client-side evaluation happens in the ```Client.evaluate``` method showed previously and can be configured from the server side.
+Client-side evaluation happens in the ```Client.evaluate``` method and can be configured from the server side.
 Built-in strategies support the following arguments:

   * ```fraction_eval```: a float defining the fraction of clients that will be selected for evaluation.
 If fraction_eval is set to 0.1 and 100 clients are connected to the server, then 10 will be randomly selected for evaluation.
 If fraction_eval is set to 0.0, federated evaluation will be disabled.
   * ``` min_eval_clients```: an int: the minimum number of clients to be selected for evaluation.
 If fraction_eval is set to 0.1, min_eval_clients is set to 20, and 100 clients are connected to the server, then 20 clients will be selected for evaluation.